data-interview-essential/interview/doc/Coding/Algorithm/Algorithm_10_essential.md

    Time Complexity: O(n), where n is the number of nodes in the linked list.
    Space Complexity: O(1)

-Certainly!
-Here are examples and solutions for the remaining algorithms:

 7. Sorting Fundamentals (Quicksort, Mergesort, Bubblesort):
    Example: Implement Quicksort to sort an array.
    Solution: